marco-gabarron/marco-gabarron-resume/README.md

 -> From the source section drop-down menu, select the Master Branch.
 -> Once the master branch has been selected, the page provided the link to the completed website.

-The live link can be found here: (Link to the complete website)
+The live link can be found here: https://marco-gabarron.github.io/marco-gabarron-resume/

 Credits